Online Inventory Management Software & User Groups

 As explained above, user groups help categorize users according to their roles and responsibilities.
-The two predefined groups in Nimbus are: Admin & Sales Shop.
-You can also define additional user groups on Security>User Groups; all default and defined groups will appear in the Group menu of users screen.
+The two predefined groups in Nimbus are Admin & Sales Shop.
+You can also define additional user groups on Security>User Groups; all default and defined groups will appear in the Group menu of the users screen.
 While defining users you will attach each user to a group depending on the user’s role.

 One important thing to remember about user groups is that group rights are assigned to groups and will be applicable to all users falling within that group.